Multi-Subarray FD-RIS Enhanced Multi-user Wireless Networks: With Joint Distance-Angle Beamforming: Numerical Simulations

-We further explore the influence of the power budget at the BS on the weighted sum rate taking into account of different $L$ and $N_\mathrm{t}$ and weight factor with $\omega_k=$ 0.25, $k\in\mathcal{K}$, as shown in Fig. \ref{fig:WS_vs_Ptmax}.
-In this simulation, two system configurations ($L=16, N_\mathrm{t}=10$ and $L=12, N_\mathrm{t}=7$) are employed to execute the proposed scheme, whereas the benchmark schemes are conducted utilizing the better system configuration available ($L=16, N_\mathrm{t}=10$).
-According to the presented simulation results, we can observe that the nearly linear growth of the weighted sum rate is observed with the expansion of the power budget $P_\mathrm{tmax}$ in the FD-RIS-aided schemes, while the increasing rate in the weighted sum rate gradually diminishes in the traditional RIS-supported scheme.
-This is due to the fact that the distance and angle modulation capability of the FD-RIS allows for the concentration of signal energy towards users, offering a substantial advantage in improving energy efficiency of the wireless networks.
-Similarly, the proposed scheme consistently achieves the highest performance gain for the communication system, and the performance gap between the proposed scheme and the RIS-assisted scheme becomes increasingly noticeable as $P_\mathrm{tmax}$ increases.
+To quantify the energy efficiency of FD-RIS and RIS, we further explore the influence of the power budget at the BS on the weighted sum rate taking into account of weight factor with $\omega_k=$ 0.25, $k\in\mathcal{K}$, and different $L$ and $N_\mathrm{t}$, as shown in Fig. \ref{fig:WS_vs_Ptmax}.
+In this simulation, two system configurations ($L=16, N_\mathrm{t}=10$ and $L=12, N_\mathrm{t}=7$) are employed to execute the proposed and baseline schemes.
+According to the presented simulation results, we can observe that the nearly linear growth of the weighted sum rate is observed with the expansion of the power budget $P_\mathrm{tmax}$ in the FD-RIS-aided schemes, while the increasing rate in the weighted sum rate gradually diminishes in the traditional RIS-supported scheme, particularly in scenarios with higher spatial correlation (i.e., Case 2 and Case 3).
+This is because the distance-angle beamforming capability of the FD-RIS enables it to effectively concentrate signal energy toward the intended users while mitigating mutual interference among them, thereby providing a significant advantage in enhancing the energy efficiency of wireless networks.
+Similarly, the FD-RIS maintains almost the same performance gain under different levels of spatial correlation, presenting remarkable environmental adaptability and robustness.